Winter in America

 URL: winterinamerica.org

-Related Work: Book cover and promotional collateral for Winter in America (Again: Poets Respond to the 2024 Election
+Related Work: Book cover and promotional collateral for:

-Context: Winter in America (Still was conceived as a follow-up anthology to Winter in America (Again, inviting poets and artists to respond to the ongoing cultural and political climate through new work.
-The website’s primary purpose was to support a clear, focused call for submissions, while maintaining continuity with the visual language established for the book and its promotional materials.
+Context: Winter in America (Still was developed as a follow-up literary anthology featuring poetry, prose, and visual art from a broad range of contributors.
+The website’s primary purpose was to support a clear and accessible call for submissions while maintaining visual continuity with the anthology’s evolving print and promotional materials.

 The Challenge: The project required a website that could: